Ford's Vignale to join European upmarket car chase

 The decision to rule out the Lincoln brand left Ford with limited options.

-The U.S. carmaker scrapped its Mercury badge and shed a stable of European luxury brands consisting of Jaguar (TAMO.NS), Land Rover, Volvo GEELY.UL and Aston Martin between 2007 and 2010.
-The strategy was instrumental in saving it from an image-damaging taxpayer bailout - a fate that befell Detroit rivals General Motors (GM.N) and Chrysler FIA.MI.
+The U.S. carmaker scrapped its Mercury badge and shed a stable of European luxury brands consisting of Jaguar, Land Rover, Volvo and Aston Martin between 2007 and 2010.
+The strategy was instrumental in saving it from an image-damaging taxpayer bailout - a fate that befell Detroit rivals General Motors and Chrysler.

 The need to explore its options for tapping luxury demand has also been driven by upmarket rivals squeezing the volume brands with their own moves in the opposite direction, such as Audi’s invasion of the subcompact market.